cdklabs/cdk-amazonmq/README.md

 ### Allowing Connections to a RabbitMQ Broker

-For the RabbitMQ broker deployments that are not publically accessible and with specified VPC and subnets you can control who can access the broker, use the `connections` attribute.
+For the RabbitMQ broker deployments that are not publically accessible and with specified VPC and subnets you can control who can access the broker using `connections` attribute.

 ```typescript
 import { Peer, Port } from 'aws-cdk-lib/aws-ec2';